 Here at FitOn, we believe in taking a balanced approach to health and wellness, including weight loss.
-A healthy lifestyle should be sustainable, attainable, and a way of living that makes you feel good inside and out.
 It’s time to start rethinking weight loss — say goodbye to quick fixes, weight loss trends, and restrictive mindsets.
 Remember: it’s a marathon, not a sprint!

 While it’s great to have goals, try not to equate happiness with a certain size or number.
 Think about how you want to feel in the long term, and work to maintain that feeling!

-Are you ready to debunk weight loss myths?
-Read on to find out why old methods of weight loss are wrong and how we’re rethinking weight loss for a healthy mind and body.
+With that said, let’s debunk those old weight loss myths.
+Read on to find out how we’re redefining weight loss for a healthy mind and body.

 Plus, you never know what is going on internally.
 Even if someone appears to have your “dream body,” their outward appearance only says so much.
 Are they struggling with body image or health issues?
+Are their eating habits healthy?
 How is their mental and emotional state?
 Are they naturally slim?

 Ask yourself why you started and define your purpose.
 From there, create actionable steps that are sustainable in helping you achieve your long-term goals!
 Start rethinking weight loss and develop a plan that works for you.